-As at the 24th February 2020, our stock is 100% compliant with EESSH.
+As at the 13th March 2023, our stock is 100% compliant with EESSH.

-We can demonstrate our compliance with both SHQS and EESSH through external independent validation of our Annual Return on the Charter.
+We can demonstrate our compliance with both SHQS and EESSH through external independent validation of our Annual Return on the Charter and via an interactive monitoring system which can be inspected at any time.

-Housing Demand & Tenant Satisfaction:
+13.0 Housing Demand & Tenant Satisfaction